Fire Roasted Salsa

-Prepare your charcoal grill for a high heat direct cook.
-Remember that the vegetables need some charring, and won't be on the grill for too long.
+Prepare your charcoal grill for high heat, direct cooking.
+Add your choice of fruitwood if desired.
+Keep in mind that the vegetables need charring and won't be on too long.

-Wash tomatoes, jalapenos, and pasilla pepper.
-Blot dry with paper towels.
+Wash tomatoes, jalapenos, and pasilla pepper, then blot dry with paper towels.
 Brush with olive oil.

-Peel the onion and cut in half.
-Brush with olive oil on all exposed parts.
+Peel the onion and cut it in half.
+Brush with olive oil.

-Place vegetables and garlic packet onto the grill and cook until skins take on a brown appearance and skin begins to pull away from the tomatoes.
-You will have to stagger the cooking times on each item as some things cook faster than others.
-Remember to rotate the vegetables to get an even browning on each side.
+Place vegetables and garlic packet onto the grill and cook until skins take on a deep brown appearance and skin begins to pull away from the tomatoes.

 Remove vegetables and garlic from the grill and place them onto a clean plate.
 Let them rest for 10 minutes or until cool enough to handle.